The Envelope Burning

 One of the questions I'm most asked is in regard to my father burning "John Denver's" envelope at the CMA Awards.
 The "envelope incident" is either loved or hated, depending on your point of view.
 Many John Denver fans thought it was a tacky thing to do.
 Then you have those that think it was the greatest pro-traditionalist country stance ever.
 Let's back up for a moment and I'll try to explain what I think it was all about.

-For those of you that assume Charlie thought John wasn't country enough, I'm sorry but you're wrong.
-If you feel that way fine, but that wasn't my father's point of view.
-Anybody that knows anything at all about the history of my father will know that it simply wasn't in his mind set to judge someone for not being "country enough", "blues enough", "rock enough", or "anything enough".
-It went against everything he believed in.
+For those of you that assume Charlie thought John wasn't country enough, I'm sorry but I disagree.
+If you feel that way fine, but that wasn't my father's general point of view.
+Anybody that knows much about the history of my father will know that it wasn't in his mind set to judge someone for not being "country enough", "blues enough", or "anything enough".
+It went against his philosophy.
 He started out as a rockabilly, then did R&B for several years, then he migrated to Jazz, and finally to country.
 For years people said my father wasn't country enough.
 In fact, a few well known country artists at the time tried to start their own awards show (separate from the CMA), primarily because they thought "Behind Closed Doors" and Charlie Rich just weren't traditional country.
-I personally consider that musical bigotry, and my father didn't take part in that kind of judgementalism.
 What are people really saying when they something isn't country enough?
 I like what Kenny Rogers said: "country music is whatever country people listen to".
 I couldn't agree more.
-I love Shania, Vince, and Charlie Rich.
+I love Shania, Vince, Rascal Flats, and Charlie Rich.
 You couldn't really call any of them a die hard honky tonk red neck.
 Neither was Eddie Arnold, Ronnie Milsap, Eddie Rabbit, or any number of country superstars.
 So, let me make it clear, I don't believe my father burned that envelope because of that.

 He also didn't burn it because he disliked John Denver.
 I never heard him utter one bad word against any musician or singer.
 In John Denver's case, Dad told me that he liked him.
 I think the saddest thing that came out of the whole affair was that people thought it was an anti-John Denver thing when it wasn't.
 Dad had met John before and liked him, in fact he said the award goes to my good buddy John Denver.
 Those are the words he used.
 Then of course he lit the envelope and the rumours started flying.